lorynmason/BYOB/getting-started.md

     `git clone
     `git clone https://github.com/lorynmason/BYOB.git``

-Jump into your new local copy of the Open Food Network:
+Jump into your new local copy of the BYOB:

-    `cd fridgemaster`
+    `cd BYOB`

 And then add an `upstream` remote that points to the main repo: